How Your Nutrition Label Makes You FDA-Compliant

 If an FDA-compliant nutrition facts panel is the door that will lead you to a retail shelf, a non-compliant nutrition facts panel will remove you from one.
 And with the average product recall costing food entrepreneurs an average of $10 million, a few hundred bucks to make sure you’re compliant, is a drop in the bucket.
 Do it right the first time.
 Think about FDA-compliant nutrition labeling as an investment in your own success, because the future of your recipe depends on it.

 Are you sure your nutrition label is accurate?
-Want some help?
-LabelCalc is the industry leading nutrition analysis and food label creator in the industry.
+Want some help related to Nutrition Label Makes You FDA-Compliant?
+LabelCalc is the industry-leading nutrition analysis and food label creator in the industry.
 Contact us for a label review today!